erandiganepola/wso2-cloud-flutter-demo/README.md

 # Securely consuming WSO2 API Cloud APIs with Flutter

+## Use Case

+Mobile revolution has ushered in a new era for business since it gives many advantages to business such as adding value to customers, increasing customer engagement and increasing brand recognition, etc. So that, you will be urged to consume APIs via mobile applications.
+But when it comes to imeplementing mobile applications, there are security, userbility and other concerns you need to address.

+Public clients, such as applications running in a browser or on a mobile device are unable to use registered client secrets.
+Because they can't keep client-secrets safe.
+So storing the client-secret in a public client(SPA or mobile app) is not recommended.
+Therefore, they have to authenticate with the authorization server only using client-id.
+But then again authorization code is exposed in the network calls.

+Moreover, developing native applications doesn't make sence nowadays.
+The “write once, run anywhere” approach that comes with cross platform  applications allows developers to utilize a single code on multiple platforms, which greatly reduces costs and shortens the development time , unlike native apps.

+## Solution

+Mobile applications can be introduced as another sales channel which increases customer engagement and adds more value to business.

+When implementing your mobile application securely, since public clients do not need client-secret, it is recommended to use authorization code grant with PKCE for public-clients.
+Refer the [spec](https://tools.ietf.org/html/rfc7636) for PKCE for public clients.
+A proof of possession mechanism has been introduced to mitigate the effects of authorization code interception attacks.
+So PKCE will make authorization flow more secure.
+It provides a way to generate a code-verifier that is used when requesting the access token so that an attacker who intercepts the authorization code can’t make use of the stolen authorization-code.

+When it comes to building cross platform mobile applications which can be built to run in Android and iOS both, Flutter freamework is in hype and it is well matured by now.
 [Flutter](https://flutter.dev/) is Google's cross-platform UI toolkit created to help developers build expressive and beautiful mobile applications.
 [Dart](https://dart.dev) is a client-optimized Google's programming language for apps on multiple platforms.
 It is used to build mobile, desktop, server, and web applications.

-In this project, you will learn how to build and secure a simple Flutter mobile application from Dart language.
+So in this project, you will learn how to build and secure a simple Flutter mobile application from Dart language.
 This app demonstrates how a consumer can write a mobile app to consume WSO2 API Cloud APIs securely.
 Mainly about how to implement login, logout and API invokation flows.

-## What You'll Build
+## Implementation

 You will build a mobile app with following UIs: